-We have audited the financial statements of BIAS Global Portfolios, SPC - BIAS Balanced Fund - US\$ Segregated Portfolio ("the Fund"), which comprise the statement of financial position as at December 31, 2022, and the statements of comprehensive loss, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the financial statements of BIAS Global Portfolios, SPC - BIAS Balanced Fund - US\$ Segregated Portfolio ("the Fund"), which comprise the statement of financial position as at December 31, 2023, and the statement of comprehensive loss, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at December 31, 2022, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs").